Last Updated: March 9, 2019

 Best free social media scheduler: Buffer

 What Jen uses: Social Bee

-Related Podcast: How to Plan and Engage Effectively on Social Media, Third Paddle Podcast
+Related Podcast: How to Plan and Engage Effectively on Social Media, podcast

 Answer the Public (free) – enter in a search term and get a visual look at what questions people are asking about your word or phrase.
 Helpful if you want to write a pillar post or headline that will attract attention.

 Google Trends (free) – use Google trends to check the popularity of different keywords or terms.

 Headline Analyzer (free) – the key to a good blog post is the headline.
 Take the guesswork out of your headline writing with this handy analyzer.
 Trust me, it’s worth filling out their form for access.

 Sarah Hadley, Courageous on the Page: Sarah is a fantastic writer.
 Now, she’s also offering workshops, and all manner of done-for-you writing services to help you storm the stage.
 If you hate staring at the blank page, don’t like writing sales copy, or feel awkward writing about yourself – check out Sarah.
 Work with her now, before she becomes even more famous.
 Oh, and be sure to check out her book, Pod Murphy, a personal favorite.
 Contact Sarah and be sure to let her know I sent you.